 It’s best to choose a French press from a company that specializes in making coffee brewing equipment.
 When you stray away from the experts, you have to deal with rookie mistakes.

 As with every purchase or investment, keep price in mind.
-French presses can really range in price.
+French presses can range in price.
 Some are as low as $20, while others are upwards of $100.
 We recommend the safe route of finding a happy medium, not going too low or too high.
-In our opinion, the best budget french press of 2019 is the Kona 8-Cup french press.
+In our opinion, the best budget french press of 2020 is the Kona 8-Cup french press.

 If you’ve made it this far, we know you’re close to choosing the right French press for your needs.
 Maybe one of the French presses from our list caught your eye, and your mind is set on that one.
-Either way, we hope this guide and review list were helpful.
+Either way, we hope this guide and review list was helpful.